 - 1 medium orange juiced (about 1/3 cup)

 - 1 Tablespoon lemon juice

-- Bring cream, lavender, honey and sugar to a boil over a medium heat, stirring until sugar dissolves, about 3 minutes.
+- Bring cream and sugar to a boil over a medium heat, stirring until sugar dissolves, about 3 minutes.
 Adjust heat as needed to prevent cream from boiling over.

 - Remove from heat.
 Stir in orange and lemon juices and orange zest and cool for 10 minutes.

 - Stir mixture again, the mixture before pouring into 6-8 small ramekins.

 - Cover and chill at least 1 hour to overnight.

 - For lavender and honey version: